Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Statistical phase space and systems

 \end{defn}

 The following is obvious.
-However we would like to remark that consideration of \emph{relative information entropy} $D_{KL}(\rho\|\nu_0)$ in the presence of the background Liouville measure $\nu_0 = d\Gamma$, \emph{not} Shannon's original continuous entropy, is crucial to have this invariance property.
+However we would like to remark that consideration of \emph{relative information entropy} $- D_{KL}(\rho\|\nu_0)$ in the presence of the background Liouville measure $\nu_0 = d\Gamma$, \emph{not} Shannon's original continuous entropy, is crucial to have this invariance property.

-\begin{prop} The (relative) information entropy is invariant under the action of $\nu_0$-measure preserving diffeomorphisms.
-In particular it is preserved under the action by symplectic diffeomorphisms on $\SPS$. \end{prop} \begin{proof} Consider (relative continuous) entropy,
+\begin{prop} The (relative) information entropy is invariant under the action of $\nu_0$-measure preserving diffeomorphisms of $\SPS$ $\Gamma$.
+In particular it is preserved under the action by symplectic diffeomorphisms on $\Gamma$. \end{prop} \begin{proof} Recall the action of a diffeomorphism $\phi: \Gamma \to \Gamma$ is given by $(\phi, \rho) \mapsto \phi_*\rho$ and by the definition of the Radon-Nikodym derivative that